veltzer/demos-lang-js/src/html5/examples/webworkers/README.txt

 - 'console.log' is not available in workers.
 - it looks like onclose inside the worker does not work although some documentation says otherwise.
-- a worker can catch it's own errors using onerror
+- a worker can catch its own errors using onerror
 - both chorme and firebug have nice interfaces to debug workers.

 References: